100% Free Consultations

 Car Accident FAQs

-Most law firms work on a contingency fee basis, which means you don’t pay anything unless they recover money for you.
 Most attorneys will cover all of the upfront costs of handling a car accident claim.
 If your attorney obtains a recovery on your behalf, they will deduct their fees from your payout.
-The standard rate for contingency fees is usually between 35% and 40%, depending on whether the case settles before going to court.
+The standard rate for contingency fees is usually between 35% and 40%, depending on whether the case settles or ends up going to court.

 Settlement offers are almost always paid out in one lump sum by the insurance companies as they don’t typically like to split the amount into smaller payments.